Comparison shopping for the best prices is not enough. You should shop around also for the best return policy.

 - If you hate saving paper, snap a photo, or take advantage of e-receipts that you can store in your email inbox.

 Early bird: Don’t wait too long after the New Year.
-Even stores with generous return policy extensions aren’t likely to help you come February.
+Even stores with generous return policy extensions aren’t likely to help you two or three months from now.

 Read the fine print: Exclusions always apply, and many retailers expect items to be unopened and in original packaging.